 Vitamin C Supplements

-The USDA recommended dietary allowance (RDA) for vitamin C is 75 mg per day for women and 90 mg for men.
+The recommended dietary allowance (RDA) for vitamin C is 75 mg per day for women and 90 mg for men.

 Since the RDA is the amount required just to prevent disease (like scurvy), but not the amount needed for optimal health, many experts recommend taking significantly more.